kevanpr/kevanpr/README.md

 - 👋 Allo, I'm @kevanpr
-- 👀 I'm still finding what interests me the most.
+- 👀 There are a lot of things that interests me.
-- 🌱 I’m currently learning.
+- 🌱 Always learning.
 - 📫 Reach me at gracellepontanilla@gmail.com

 <!---